This page contains affiliate links. We may earn a small commission if you make a purchase, at no extra cost to you.

 Halfway!
 Once again, I recommend starting early to have one of Prague’s most iconic sights to yourself and get the best out of your 48 hours in Prague.

-Day 2 will take you to the Prague Castle by crossing the famous Charles Bridge and will show a greener side of Prague in Letna Park.
+Day 2 will take you to Prague Castle by crossing the famous Charles Bridge and will show a greener side of Prague in Letna Park.

 We will spend the afternoon in the street of the beautiful Jewish quarter and finish off the day with a classic Czech Dinner and some local beer.